surma/surma.dev/content/things/compile-js.md

 }
 ```

-The C++ recognizes this closure as a coroutine because it returns a `JSGeneratorAdapter`.
-This is a custom class that
+The C++ recognizes this closure as a coroutine because it returns a
-implements the previously mentioned C++20 coroutine protocol which David explains in detail in his blog post.
+`JSGeneratorAdapter`.
+This is a custom class that implements the previously
+mentioned C++20 coroutine protocol which David explains in detail in his blog
+post.

 ## Input and output

-To make sure that all of this works as expected, I wanted to write and run some automated end-to-end tests.
-The
+To make sure that all of this works as expected, I wanted to write and run
-idea is that a test contains a JavaScript program which gets compiled to C++, then compiled to a real,
+some automated end-to-end tests.
+The idea is that a test contains a JavaScript
+program which gets compiled to C++, then compiled to a real, native binary,
-native binary, then the binary gets run  and its output is compared against a pre-defined
+then the binary gets run  and its output is compared against a pre-defined
 string.

 One piece is missing: Generating output.
-With half an eye on the WebAssembly/WASI use-case, I decided
+With half an eye on the WebAssembly/
-to hook up POSIX's `read()` and `write()` functions to JS:
+WASI use-case, I decided to hook up POSIX's `read()` and `write()` functions
+to JS:

 ```cpp
 static JSValue write_to_stdout(JSValue thisArg, std::vector<JSValue> &args) {